roboflow/inference/docs/workflows/definitions.md

 ```
 You can see that the step must have its type associated (that's how we link JSON document elements into code definitions) and name (unique within all steps).
 Another required parameters are `image` and `model_id`.

 In case of `image` - we use reference to the input - that's how we create a link between parameter that will be provided in runtime and computational step.
-Steps parameters can be also provided as predefined values (like `model_id` in thiscase).
+Steps parameters can be also provided as predefined values (like `model_id` in this case).
 Majority of parameters can be defined both as references to inputs (or outputs of other steps) and predefined values.

 ## How can we define `outputs`?